sods/tutorials/_posts/2015-09-29-Welcome-to-Sheffield.md

 [Eventbrite Registration](https://www.eventbrite.com/e/the-data-hide-tickets-18817784500)

-If you want to know about future events like this please 'like' [our Facebook page](
+If you want to know about future events like this please 'like' [our Facebook page](https://www.facebook.com/odsi.sheffield) or [follow us on Twitter](https://twitter.com/datascienceshef)